30 Interesting Websites That Use WordPress as a CMS 2023

 More than a decade ago, blogging took off in a big way.
 Back then, WordPress was the platform of choice for bloggers.
 WordPress has since evolved into a full-fledged publishing platform.
 Though many people still view WordPress as a blogging platform, discerning users have made it their Content Management System of choice.
-You can count many reputed organizations, big brands, and Fortune 500 companies among them.
+Many reputed organizations, big brands, and Fortune 500 companies can count.
 You need look no further than eBay, Forbes, GM and Reuters to find WordPress users.

-WordPress currently powers about 26% of the websites on the Internet.
+WordPress powers about 44% of the websites on the Internet.
 It is popular for many reasons, some of which are shown below:

 - Open-source Content Publishing System.
-The source code is available for developers, and for the whole community, to customize, extend, modify and share.
+The source code is available for developers and the community to customize, extend, modify and share.

 - Constantly updated, and keeps up with the fast-changing technological scene.
 Users can easily download and install updates, thus maintaining website safety.